 Using Infrared Thermal Cameras For Better Mold Inspections

 Superman uses his x-ray vision; your doctor uses X-Ray & MRI and the police use infrared to observe potentially problematic things not visible to the naked eye.
 It’s why ‘Certified Mold Testing NJ’ deploys a ‘FLIR’ Infrared Thermal Imaging Camera in its inspections as a standard practice.
-For the ‘Certified Mold Testing’ homeowner or buyer client, Infrared Thermal is FREE of any additional cost.
 Here are some simple examples for why it’s a huge advantage when protecting, or investing in, a home.

 Infrared Thermal Imaging Camera Mold Inspection Examples

 I. Verify Heat Flows or, A Lack Thereof

 To verify airflow in a home through its’ heat registers turn on the heat (or AC) and then check walls and units around the house using an IR camera.
 Images will determine whether or not everything is working and in order.
 For instance, when a radiator doesn’t heat up properly or part of it stays cool the IR Camera images will show what a homeowner would otherwise NOT have known about the failed unit.

 II.
 Ceiling or Paint Stains, Testing for Moisture

 An infrared camera can also be used to determine whether or not a ceiling stain, and the moisture that caused it, is active.
 While it is not the definitive test for moisture, logic would have that when a ceiling is proven to be the same temperature then it is unlikely wet or damp.